 However, it’s still important to note that too much coffee has its downsides too.
 This can lead to seizures, heart problems, migraines, adrenal fatigue, and more.
 These risks are amplified if you are on any medications.
 So talk to your doctor about how to monitor your caffeine intake while reducing your risk of prostate cancer.

 Day 17 – Avoid folic acid.

-Regardless, studies show that folic acid (man-made form of folate) increases risk of prostate cancer.
+Regardless, studies show that folic acid (a man-made form of folate) increases the risk of prostate cancer.

 Day 18 – Exercise at least 3 hours weekly.

 This is everyone’s favorite tip… exercise.
 But working out has immense benefits that you can’t ignore.
-From stress reduction to improved sleep and from lowered cardiovascular and respiratory diseases, exercise really is a cure-all for a number of ailments.
+From stress reduction to improved sleep to lowered cardiovascular and respiratory disease risks, exercise really is a cure-all for a number of ailments.
 It has even been shown to “turn off” those genes that are predisposed to cancer, leaving you with healthier genes and lower risk.

 Studies especially show that working out can reduce your risk of prostate cancer.
 This is likely because exercise lowers inflammation, improves immune function, and raises levels of natural antioxidants—which work together to fight against cancer.

 It doesn’t really matter what exercise you do—as long as you get your heart rate up.
 I typically recommend high-intensity interval training (HIIT) because it helps burn fat and boost testosterone fast.